-When an Expression column is created by assigning an attribute set to a VARCHAR2 column in a user table, a BEFORE ROW trigger is created on the table.
-This trigger is used to invoke the expression validation routines when a new expression is added or an existing expression is modified.
-This trigger is always created in the EXFSYS schema, and it uses the EXF\$VALIDATE_n namespace.
+When you create an Expression column by assigning an attribute set to a VARCHAR2 column in a user table, a BEFORE ROW trigger is created on the table.
+Expression Filter uses this trigger to invoke the expression validation routines when a new expression is added or an existing expression is modified.
+Expression Filter always creates this trigger in the EXFSYS schema, and it uses the EXF\$VALIDATE_n namespace.